BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/gondor_at_war.md

 Good models within 6" of Aragorn count as being in range of a banner.

-**PARTICIPANTS**

-**Good:** Aragorn - Strider with Andúril, Flame of the West; Legolas Greenleaf; Gimli, son of Glóin; The King of the Dead; 20 Warriors of the Dead; 6 Riders of the Dead.

-**Evil:** Guritz, Master of the Reserves; 3 Morannon Orc Captains with shield; 36 Morannon Orcs: 9 with shield, 9 with spear, 9 with spear & shield, 9 with no additional wargear.

 **Designer's Notes:** *This Scenario depicts the scenes as they are shown in the movies.
 If you wish to play this Scenario as it appears in the books, simply swap the King of the Dead, the Warriors of the Dead, and the Riders of the Dead for Elladan & Elrohir, Halbarad with the banner of Arwen Evenstar, Angbor the Fearless, 12 Rangers of the North, and 12 Clansmen of Lamedon.*

 ![](../media/scenarios/gondor_at_war/the_docks_of_harlond.jpg)